favonia/cloudflare-ddns/docs/designs/lint-suppressions.markdown

 - `forcetypeassert` after earlier checks establish the expected concrete type
 - `noctx` when a test helper must call an API that has no context-aware alternative

-These should remain rare and should usually carry an explicit local reason.
+Keep these rare and usually include an explicit local reason.

 ## Observed Repository Shape